Sensitivity forecasts for gravitational-wave detectors to dark matter decaying into gravitons: SGWB from DM decay

 Neglecting this factor, we can express the total flux as

-where $R = 8.2 \units{kpc}$ is the distance from the observer (i.e. the Solar System) to the galactic center.
+where $R = 8.2 \units{kpc}$ is the distance from the observer (i.e. the Solar System) to the Galactic Center.
 In this work we will be using the Einasto profile \cite{OuEtAl2024},

 where $M_0$, $r_s$ and $\alpha$ are parameters fitted to the Milky Way halo.
 In \cite{OuEtAl2024} the authors find that the Einasto profile with $M_0 = 0.62 \times 10^{11} M_{\odot}$, $r_s = 3.86 \units{kpc}$ and $\alpha = 0.91$ gives a better fit to the Milky Way halo than the more commonly used Navarro-Frenk-White (NFW) profile.
-We will be using these values in the following.
+We will be using these values in the following, although we don't expect significant changes if other sensible profiles are used.

 Given the proximity of the source, the redshift of the gravitons produced in the halo is negligible.
 Nevertheless, due to the velocity dispersion of the DM particles in the halo, the signal will not be perfectly monochromatic.
 For velocity dispersions $\sigma_v \sim 280 \units{km/s}$ \cite{StaudtEtAl2024}, the corresponding Doppler broadening is $\Delta E / E \simeq \sigma_v / c \simeq 10^{-3}$.
-We will thus characterize the local contribution as a sharply peaked signal around $E_h = m_\phi / 2h$ with a width $\sigma_E \simeq 2 \cdot 10^{-3}\, E_h$,
+We will thus characterize the local contribution as a sharply peaked signal around $E_h = m_\phi / 2$ with a width $\sigma_E \simeq 10^{-3}\, E_h$,

 When considering this kind of signal, we must take into consideration the frequency resolution of the detector.
 To do so, we will consider $\sigma_f = \sigma_E / (2 \pi \hbar) = \max (2 \cdot 10^{-3} f_h, 1/T_{\text{obs}})$, where $f_h = E_h/(2 \pi \hbar)$ and $T_{\text{obs}}$ is the observation time.